All Episodes

 That's off the top.

-Then you gotta take Arizona.
+Then you got to take Arizona.

-You know, then remember they start off with New York, New Jersey, Illinois, and California.
+You know, then remember, they start off with New York, New Jersey, Illinois, and California.

-Yeah, the worst run states run by decades of liberal madness, highest taxes, worst public schools, worst safety record ever.
+Highest taxes, worst public schools, worst safety record ever.

 You know, that's what's at stake.